IsaiahSimon/remembr/README.md

 [![Product Name Screen Shot][product-screenshot]](https://remembr-todo.herokuapp.com/)

-Remembr is a full-stack ToDo list app that can dynamically generate additional custom lists.
+Remembr is a full-stack ToDo list app that can dynamically generate additional custom lists!
 - Add new items to a list by typing in the item, then clicking the "+" button or pressing ENTER on keyboard.
 - Cross completed items off the list by clicking the checkbox next to it.
 - To make a custom list: